asyncapi/generator/docs/asyncapi-file.md

 3. **~/my-template** is the template you are using

 > :bulb: **Note:**
-If you haven't set up the asyncapi CLI tool, please refer to our [installation guide](installation.md)
+If you haven't set up the AsyncAPI CLI tool, please refer to our [AsyncAPI CLI installation guide](installation.md)

 ### Use cases of the API definition file
 - Interactive and clear API documentation.